farrell-dan/concordia-js-oop/lecture/lecture-1-oop.md

   };
 }

-// Create a bob object that is a HUMAN MALE const bob = new Male("Bob");
+// Create a bob object that is a HUMAN PERSON const bob = new Person("Bob");
 ```

 ---